EffectOrientedProgramming/book/Chapters/04_Initialization.md

 eatBread.provide()
 ```

-The error tells you exactly what you're missing---and remember that you will see this error in your IDE when you are writing the code.
+The error tells you exactly what you're missing--and remember that you will see this error in your IDE when you are writing the code.
 Traditional dependency injection systems can't tell you until runtime if you're missing something, and even then they typically cannot know for sure if you've covered all your bases.

 ### Names